zhaque3/DC-DC-Boost-Converter/README.md

 ## Key features

 * **LM5123** synchronous boost controller driving external mosfets for high-efficiency boost operation.
-* Programmable **dynamic voltage tuning** controlled by MCU and local UI.
+* Programmable dynamic voltage tuning controlled by MCU and local UI.
-* Input/Output: nominal **24 V **.
-The board is designed to output 48V but is capable of outputting 57.
+* Input/Output: nominal 24 V. The board is designed to output 48V but is capable of outputting 57.
 * **Input / output voltage sensing** and **current sensing** using ADCs and filtering.
 Firmware computes averaged values before publishing them to the display and logs.
 * **TPS2623 eFuses** for controlled power delivery and overcurrent protection.
 * **Local UI**: small OLED display (SSD1306) + push buttons for interaction.
 The display shows input/output voltages, currents, and an effeciency score.